kyeager4/QualtricsCustomizations/README.md

 3. Click the **Advanced** tab, then click **Add Custom CSS**.

-4. Copy and paste the [CSS code from this archive](https://github.com/kyeager4/QualtricsCustomizations/blob/master/item%20color%20customizations%20-%20boxed%20questions%20template.css) into this window.
+4. Copy and paste the [customization CSS code](https://github.com/kyeager4/QualtricsCustomizations/blob/master/item%20color%20customizations%20-%20boxed%20questions%20template.css) into this window.
 Then click **Save**.

 5. When finished, click the **Save** button in the Look & Feel window to finish.